-OPEB expenses for the Organization increased for the fiscal year ended October 31, 2019 by \$1.1 million due to the increase in the discount rate based on actuarial assumptions compared to the prior year (see note 19).
+OPEB expenses for the Organization increased for the fiscal year ended October 31, 2019 by \$1.1 million due to the increase in the discount rate based on actuarial assumptions compared to the prior year.

 Other operating and administrative expenses of \$24.3 million increased by \$4.7 million for the year ended October 31, 2019.